RocketMap/RocketMap/docs/basic-install/windows.md

 ## Step 2: Install Python

-**Note**: If you already have another version of Python installed, you probably want to uninstall that version and install 2.7.1.2.
-I did not test this setup with any other version.
+**Note**: If you already have another version of Python installed, you probably want to uninstall that version and install the latest 2.7.x version.

-Download Python 2.7.1.2 either as the 64bit or the 32bit version from the link above. **Make sure** to add Python to PATH during the setup (see screenshot)!
+Download the latest Python 2.7.x version either as the 64 bit or the 32 bit version from the link above. **Make sure** to add Python to PATH during the setup (see screenshot)!

 ![Python](../_static/img/BagNkfw.png)